Akuli/3d-game-experiment/README.md

 Take a picture of someone's face and crop it so that you're left with a rectangle-shaped picture containing the face.
 Set everything except the face to transparent.
-Put that to `person1.png`.
-Create `person2.png` similarly.
-Then:
+Put that to `player1.png`.
+Create `player2.png` similarly.

+Commands to compile and run:

 ```
 $ git submodule init